canyilmaz9/javapath/README.md

 Draw the Class diagram depicting this system.

 Note: There is no need to specify the attributes and behaviors of the classes.

 ## WritingBwithMultipleArrays
 Write a program that displays the letter "B" on the screen using "stars" using multidimensional arrays.

+## ZooManagement
+You are designing a system to track information about animals in a zoo.

+Animals:
+Horses (horses, zebras, donkeys, etc.),
+Felines (tigers, lions, etc.),
+It is characterized by species in groups such as rodents (rats, beavers, etc.).
+Most of the information stored about animals is the same for all groupings. species name, weight, age, etc.
+The system should also be able to get the dosage of specific drugs for each animal => getDosage() System should be able to calculate Feed timings => getFeedSchedule() The logic by which the system performs these functions will be different for each grouping.
+For example, the feeding algorithm is different for horses and will be different for tigers.

+Using the polymorphism model, design a class diagram to handle the situation described above.